 3. Split – the crown jewel

-Croatia’s second-largest city, Split is a modern, historic, and the current go-to for the luxury Adriatic lifestyle.
+Croatia’s second-largest city, Split, is a modern, historical, and current go-to for the luxury Adriatic lifestyle.

 For many expats, Split is the best full-service year-round option.